SovereignCloudStack/standards/Decisions/scs-xxxx-v1-ssd-flavors.md

 The [currently defined standard flavors](https://github.com/SovereignCloudStack/Docs/blob/main/Design-Docs/flavor-naming.md) (as of v1.1 from 2022-09-08) do not include flavors that use local storage.
-For certain workloads such as big data (Hadoop), databases, local storage is highly desirable as replication may be handled at the application layer, making replication/redundancy in a networked storage solution (ceph in the SCS reference implementation) an unneeded and undesired property.
+For certain workloads such as big data filesystems, databases, local storage is highly desirable as replication may be handled at the application layer, making replication/redundancy in a networked storage solution (ceph in the SCS reference implementation) an unneeded and undesired property.